michal-eclipse/mastermind/src/README.md

 ## Project:
 ### Mastermind game
 ## Project Specification:
-1. there are 8 turns in the game
+1. There are 9 turns in the game
-   1. in each turn player tries to guess the variation of colours.
+   1. In each turn player tries to guess the variation of colours.
       1. there are 8 colours available to choose from.
       2. there are 4 fields in each turn to assign colors to.
       3. initially all of the 4 fields has no colours.
       4. the field can be left with no color, so there are total of 9 values (colors) to assign to each of the fields.

-2. there is player's guessing result shown after each turn
+2. There is player's guessing result shown after each turn
    1. the guessing result consists of 4 fields
    2. the guessing result field takes 1 of 3 colors: no-color, white, black
    3. before end of the turn and result evaluation all of the 4 fields has no colours.